 We have entered into three clinical grant agreements with Moffitt involving investigator-sponsored trials.
 In June 2017, we entered into a clinical grant agreement with Moffitt to evaluate TIL therapy in a clinical trial that combines TIL with nivolumab in NSCLC.
 Dosing in this clinical trial began in late 2017.
 This Phase 1 study (NCT03215810) is designed to enroll up to 18 patients with advanced NSCLC.
 Initial results were reported at the 19th World Conference on Lung Cancer in September 2018.
 Under this clinical grant agreement, we obtained a non-exclusive, royalty-free license to any new Moffitt inventions made in the performance of the agreement.
 In December 2016, we entered into a clinical grant agreement with Moffitt under which we provide support for an ongoing clinical trial at Moffitt that combines TIL therapy with nivolumab for the treatment of patients with metastatic melanoma.
-In July 2014, we entered into a clinical grant agreement with Moffitt under which we provided support for a clinical trial at Moffitt therapy with metastatic melanoma.
+In July 2014, we entered into a clinical grant agreement with Moffitt under which we provided support for a clinical trial at Moffitt that combines TIL therapy with ipilimumab for the treatment of patients with metastatic melanoma.
 Under all three clinical grant agreements with Moffit, we have non-exclusive rights to clinical data arising from the respective clinical trials.